sdoan17/PortfolioProjects/README.md

-# 🧠 Portfolio Projects by Minh Pham
+# 🧠 Portfolio Projects by Simon Doan

 Welcome to my public portfolio!
 This repository showcases a variety of data science and analytics projects I’ve completed to demonstrate my skills in data wrangling, visualization, machine learning, SQL analysis, and web systems.